Conservation Through Art and Education

 How We Started

 Anne and Jim designed a poster that teaches children how to draw elephants, rhinos and cheetahs, three species that are rapidly disappearing from Africa.
 With the poster, the duo designed a teaching plan that connects children's creativity to messages of wildlife conservation and stewardship.
-These posters and lesson plans are now distributed in schools and conservation education camps across Botswana ,Zambia and Zimbabwe.
-Anne visits new schools each year to teach the kids and help their teachers develop skills to use these posters and continue to program after she leaves.
+These posters and lesson plans are now distributed, along with drawing tools and art supplies, to schools and conservation education camps across Botswana ,Zambia and Zimbabwe.
+Anne visits new schools and education programs each year to teach the kids and help their teachers develop skills to use these posters and aids and continue the program after she leaves.

 Education Process Grows